 Dermocosmetics — including cosmeceuticals, medicated cosmetics, and quasi-drugs — represent an emerging category of science-driven, clinically validated dermatology products.

-For dermatology-driven cosmetic products, TEA modeling supports:
+For dermatology-driven cosmetic products, TEA modelling supports:

 For cultivated nutrition, supplements, and nutraceuticals, achieving price parity is often critical to commercialization success.